JanHerca/urantiapedia/output/wikijs/article/Richard_S_Omura/The_Rise_of_Spiritual_Technology.md

 **What Does Prayer Do?** “_But real praying does attain reality.
 Even when the air currents are ascending, no bird can soar except by outstretched wings.
 Prayer elevates man because it is a technique of progressing by the utilization of the ascending spiritual currents of the universe._”

 “_Genuine prayer adds to spiritual growth, modifies attitudes, and yields that satisfaction which comes from communion with divinity.
-It is a spontaneous outburst of God-consciousness._” [[UB 91:8.9](/en/The_Urantia_Book/91#p8_9),10]
+It is a spontaneous outburst of God-consciousness._” [[UB 91:8.9,10](/en/The_Urantia_Book/91#p8_9)]

 **Is Prayer Answered?** “_God answers man’s prayer by giving him an increased revelation of truth, an enhanced appreciation of beauty, and an augmented concept of goodness.
 Prayer is a subjective gesture, but it contacts with mighty objective realities on the spiritual levels of human experience; it is a meaningful reach by the human for superhuman values.
 It is the most potent spiritual-growth stimulus._” [[UB 91:8.11](/en/The_Urantia_Book/91#p8_11)]

 **How Do We Pray?** “_Words are irrelevant to prayer; they are merely the intellectual channel in which the river of spiritual supplication may chance to flow.
 The word value of a prayer is purely autosuggestive in private devotions and sociosuggestive in group devotions.
 God answers the soul’s attitude, not the words.
 Prayer is not a technique of escape from conflict but rather a stimulus to growth in the very face of conflict.
-Pray only for values, not things; for growth, not for gratification._” [[UB 91:8.12](/en/The_Urantia_Book/91#p8_12)]
+Pray only for values, not things; for growth, not for gratification._” [[UB 91:8.12-13](/en/The_Urantia_Book/91#p8_12)]

 **Conditions of Effective Prayer.** “_But real praying does attain reality.
 Even when the air currents are ascending, no bird can soar except by outstretched wings.
 Prayer elevates man because it is a technique of progressing by the utilization of the ascending spiritual currents of the universe._” [[UB 91:8.9](/en/The_Urantia_Book/91#p8_9)]

-Remember, even if prayer does not change God, it very often effects great and lasting changes in the one who prays in faith and confident expectation.
+“Remember, even if prayer does not change God, it very often effects great and lasting changes in the one who prays in faith and confident expectation.
 Prayer has been the ancestor of much peace of mind, cheerfulness, calmness, courage, self-mastery, and fair-mindedness in the men and women of the evolving races.” [[UB 91:4.5](/en/The_Urantia_Book/91#p4_5)]

 > If you would engage in effective praying, you should bear in mind the laws of prevailing petitions:
 >